Iyad el-Baghdadi: Activism

 During the Arab Spring in 2011, Baghdadi began tweeting about the ongoing Egyptian revolution.
 He provided English translations of Arabic-language statements, chants, and videos.
 His tweets, many of which not only reported on the latest developments but also provided commentary about the region's dictatorial leadership, gained him an enormous following.

 A February 2011 YouTube video of Egyptian activist Asmaa Mahfouz's call for Egyptians to protest in Tahrir Square in Cairo, featuring translation by el-Baghdadi, was viewed over a million times.
 Many observers have credited this call with helping to bring down the presidency of Hosni Mubarak.

 His Oslo Freedom Forum talk was published in November 2014 by Foreign Policy under the title "Why I Still Believe in the Arab Spring".
 In the talk, he suggested that his own chief contribution to the Arab Spring had been "in the realm of ideas."
 From the start he had insisted on the importance of having "a statement or manifesto" and a plan for what to do after one's revolt succeeded.
 He is an outspoken critic of both Islamic and secular authoritarianism.

 Deportation

-On May 1, 2014 the United Arab Emirates immigration authorities informed el-Baghdadi that he is being deported from the UAE.
+On May 1, 2014, the UAE immigration authorities informed el-Baghdadi that he is being deported from the United Arab Emirates.
 Immigration authorities provided no official reason.
 They did not formally charge him with a crime.
 According to el-Baghdadi he doesn't think his deportation was caused by a single tweet, but rather by his overall activism.
 He was offered deportation to Malaysia or indefinite detention.
-He arrived in Malaysia on May 13 and remained in Kuala Lumpur International Airport until June 8 or 9 when he managed to obtain a Palestinian Authority passport.
+He arrived in Malaysia on May 13 and remained in Kuala Lumpur International Airport until June 8 or 9 when he managed to obtain a Palestinian passport.
 He remained in Malaysia until October after which he moved to Norway where he has applied for right of asylum.